Hexagram 22賁Grace

 Line 5 is the ruler line and the hexagram's most discussed position.
 The figure withdraws to the hills and gardens — the canonical Chinese image of retreat from court ostentation — and offers a roll of silk so meagre that it gives 吝, occasion for regret.
 The classical commentary tradition reads this as the ruler whose adornment is deliberately undersized: a gift that looks insufficient to courtiers expecting display, and is correctly calibrated to what is actually being honoured.
 The end is fortunate because the calibration is right, not because the gift was generous.

 The decision-relevant translation is the discipline of right-sizing the form to the substance.
-Founders and executives at line 5 are typically managing the moment where convention expects an extravagant gesture — a sponsorship, a launch event, a marquee hire — and the actual substance of what is being celebrated does not warrant it.
+At line 5 you are usually managing a moment where convention expects an extravagant gesture — a lavish wedding, an opulent memorial, a grand civic ceremony — and the actual substance of what is being honoured does not warrant it.
 The line says: bring the small roll.
 Accept that the gesture will read as inadequate to those who measure form by its volume.
 The 吝 — the regret — is real and named; the fortune at the end is the consequence of having refused to over-grace the moment.
 The hexagram's overall instruction comes to its operational centre here.
 The slight advantage in going was always about staying inside the slightness.

 白賁,無咎。